 New Year’s Eve could be mildest on record with temperatures soaring to 15C

-New Year’s Eve could be the mildest on record with temperatures as high as 15C, the Met Office has said.
+New Year’s Eve this year could be the mildest on record, with temperatures as high as 15C, the Met Office has said.

-Met Office Meteorologist Greg Dewhurst said: “The record is 14.8C on New Year’s Eve and that was in 2011, temperatures look like they’ll be 14 to 15C (57.2-59F) so it is possible that temperatures could be that value,” he said.
+Met Office meteorologist Greg Dewhurst said: “The record is 14.8C on New Year’s Eve and that was in 2011.
+Temperatures look like they’ll be 14 to 15C, so it is possible that [they could reach] that value.”

-It comes after parts of the UK had a white Christmas, with snowfall in Yorkshire and Scotland.
+It comes after parts of the UK had a white Christmas, with snowfall in northern England and Scotland.

-He added that there were no weather warnings in place, but parts of the UK will be buttressed by gale force winds later in the week.
+He added that there were no weather warnings in place, but that parts of the UK could be buffeted by gale-force winds later in the week.

 Register for free to continue reading